dieharders/ai-text-server/README.md

-# 🍺 Obrew Server - Ai Engine
+# 🍺 Obrew Ai Engine

 This project handles all requests from client chat apps using a single api.
 The goal is to provide a modular architecture that allows rapid development of chat-based front-end apps.
 Client apps need only make HTTP requests to perform any function related to ai workloads.